iainquayle/birch/specification.md

 - identifier **,** assignee_list
 - identifier **as** identifier **,** assignee_list

-//not sure if the lone spread is really necessary? isnt needed for copying
-//would be useful in the case that someone just hasnt made up their mind yet, and will use it later
-//check the precident that rust sets
 product:
 - **{** product_element **, }**
 - **{** product_element **,** product_list **}**